 However, even in your twenties owning few assets, sometimes a prenuptial agreement can provide peace of mind by establishing the rules under which a couple will manage their finances.
 Setting an expectation by a contract that neither party will get stuck with the entire financial burden for the family can encourage a greater sense of cooperation between the parties with spending and saving during the marriage.
 A prenuptial agreement can be a very healthy financial decision for both parties.

 Do I Need An Attorney?

 It is very important that both parties are represented by an attorney when signing a prenuptial agreement.
 If one party does not have a lawyer, you run the risk that your agreement will not be upheld by the courts.

 By signing a prenuptial agreement, one person is agreeing to waive rights to assets and property that he or she would otherwise be legally entitled to.
 In such a situation, it is essential to have legal representation so that you can be confident that the agreement is fair for both parties.

-Greta Hoffman & Associates has a great deal of experience with prenuptial agreements.
+The lawyers at Hoffman Walker & Smith has a great deal of experience with prenuptial agreements.
 We understand how to analyze financial statements in order to ensure that our client’s rights have been safeguarded.
-Our lawyers are committed to providing our clients with honest and sound legal advice to obtain an agreement that adheres to the current laws of Kentucky and Ohio.
+Our lawyers are committed to providing our clients with honest and sound legal advice to obtain an agreement that adheres to the current laws of Kentucky.

-Please contact Northern Kentucky family law attorneys at Greta Hoffman & Associates, serving Boone, Campbell, Gallatin, Grant and Kenton counties in Kentucky, and Hamilton and Clermont Counties in Ohio, today to learn more about our prenuptial agreement services.
+Please contact Northern Kentucky family law attorneys at Hoffman Walker & Smith, serving Boone, Campbell, Gallatin, Grant and Kenton counties in Kentucky, today to learn more about our prenuptial agreement services.